mwilli31/wifi-setup-edison/README.md

 2. Execute with `./w.sh` using root privilege. (by root user or via sudo)

 You can now connect to your Edison via SSH if you know its IP Address.
 Can be found by typing ifconfig...

+Thank you to @shamiao for the initial code written for a Raspberry Pi.